Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 I've spent the last eighteen months refactoring production codebases with AI assistance.
 Early on, I made every mistake: using Composer for one-line changes, using tab completion for architectural moves, prompting vaguely and hoping the model would figure it out.
 The results ranged from expensive (burning through $20 of credits on a single refactor) to dangerous (accepted diffs that broke type checking across fifteen files).

-This post is the workflow I wish I'd had from day one.
-It's the exact method I use now for multi-file refactors in Cursor—when to reach for Composer versus Agent mode versus tab completion, how to structure .cursorrules so the AI respects your architecture, and the prompting patterns that generate clean, reviewable diffs.
+This post documents my personal workflow—the exact method I use to direct Cursor Composer to handle complex multi-file refactors hands-off.
+I'll show you when I reach for Composer versus Agent mode versus tab completion, how I structure .cursorrules files so the AI respects my architecture, and the prompting patterns I use to generate clean, reviewable diffs.

-• The decision matrix for choosing between tab completion, Composer, and Agent mode
+- The decision matrix I use for choosing between tab completion, Composer, and Agent mode

-• How to curate context so Composer understands cross-file relationships without drowning in noise
+- How I curate context so Composer understands cross-file relationships without drowning in noise

-• Pricing realities and credit management for heavy users
+- Pricing realities and credit management based on my actual usage

 This is a spoke post in the AI Coding Assistants cluster.
 For the full comparison of Cursor against Claude Code, Google Antigravity, and OpenAI Codex, see the pillar post.
 For my daily handoff workflow between Cursor and Claude Code, see the May 3 workflow guide.